RevanMacQueen/LearningFromHumans/README.md

 ### 2. Run the PilotStudy File.

-To begin the pilot study, once in the PilotStudy directory run the following command:
+Once in the PilotStudy directory, run the following command to begin the pilot study:
 ```
 python3 main.py
 ```